Sisters of Mary of the Presentation: Early history

 At the urging of Fr.
 Fleury, the Lemarchand sisters opened a primary school for girls in their home on October 20, 1826.

 Outside of class hours, Laurence taught needlework and sewing, while Louise assisted the physicians of Broons, visiting the sick.
-The number of students applying for education at the school of Louise and Laurence Lemarchand soon outstripped the capacity of their residence.
+The number of students applying for education at their school soon outstripped the capacity of their residence.
 At the sisters' request, Fr.
 Fleury secured and renovated a home for use as a school.
 Classes started in the new building in October 1827.
 In 1828, a second house nearby was secured for use as a home for destitute women and other charitable causes.